timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter A-Determination of Tax Liability/PART IV-CREDITS AGAINST TAX/Subpart G-Credit Against Regular Tax for Prior Year Minimum Tax Liability.md

 #### (e) Portion of credit treated as refundable
 * #### (1) In general
-  * In the case of any taxable year of a corporation beginning in 2018, 2019, 2020, or 2021, the limitation under subsection (c) shall be increased by the AMT refundable credit amount for such year.
+  * In the case of any taxable year of a corporation beginning in 2018 or 2019, the limitation under subsection (c) shall be increased by the AMT refundable credit amount for such year.

 * #### (2) AMT refundable credit amount
-  * For purposes of paragraph (1), the AMT refundable credit amount is an amount equal to 50 percent (100 percent in the case of a taxable year beginning in 2021) of the excess (if any) of—
+  * For purposes of paragraph (1), the AMT refundable credit amount is an amount equal to 50 percent (100 percent in the case of a taxable year beginning in 2019) of the excess (if any) of—

     * (A) the minimum tax credit determined under subsection (b) for the taxable year, over